Managing your health: a guide for people living with HIV

 Inhibitions are the little warning bells in our heads that go off telling us we’re about to do something dangerous or risky.
 One way that drugs can affect us is by lowering our inhibitions.
 For example, cocaine can lower your inhibitions by making you feel confident and almost invincible, so you don’t have to listen to the warning bells.
 Alcohol can suppress the part of our brain that holds the warning bells and make it easier to take risks.
 Crystal meth can increase your sex drive to the point where nothing seems more important than having sex.
-Lowered inhibitions make it more likely that you will have unsafe sex, including having sex without using condoms, or with people or in places you normally wouldn’t.
-As a person with HIV, this not only puts you at greater risk of passing on HIV to other people, but can also put you at risk for becoming infected with a sexually transmitted infection or a strain of HIV that’s already resistant to some anti-HIV drugs.
+Lowered inhibitions may make it more likely for you to make choices you would not normally make.
+Depending on the circumstances, these choices could put you or the people around you at higher risk of negative consequences.

 Interactions between anti-HIV drugs and recreational drugs

 Recreational drugs have unpredictable interactions when combined.
 This increases the possibility of overdose or of an effect that you did not plan for, such as getting too high when you mix alcohol with hallucinogens or getting an erection that lasts for too long when mixing crystal meth with erectile dysfunction drugs.
 The interactions between anti-HIV drugs and various recreational drugs are also not well defined.
 Anti-HIV drugs often increase the activity of recreational drugs in the body—this means that you need less of the recreational drug to get the same effect when you’re also taking anti-HIV drugs along with it.
-In some cases, as with methadone and ddI (Videx) or d4T (Zerit), an interaction can occur which makes your anti-HIV drugs less effective, leading to the possibility of drug resistance.
-You may experience symptoms of withdrawal if you mix nevirapine (Viramune), efavirenz (Sustiva, and also found in the combination pill Atripla), abacavir (Ziagen, and also found in the combination pill Trizivir) or darunavir (Prezista) with methadone.
+In some cases, interactions can occur which makes your anti-HIV drugs less effective, leading to the possibility of drug resistance.
+Or certain drug interactions may lead to symptoms of withdrawal.
 It is best to talk openly and honestly with your doctor about possible interactions between your anti-HIV drugs and the substances that you take.

 Having a few drinks can relieve stress and give you a chance to catch up with friends, but living well is about finding a healthy balance.
-But excessive alcohol consumption can be dangerous.
+Excessive alcohol consumption can be dangerous.
 It can deplete important vitamins and minerals from your body.
 It can also be very hard on your liver.
-Too much alcohol can lead you to make errors in judgment, and since sex and alcohol often go together, alcohol can lead you to make choices you may regret, like not having safer sex and not telling your sex partners about your HIV status.
+Too much alcohol can lead you to make errors in judgment, and since sex and alcohol often go together, alcohol can lead you to make choices you may regret.

 Alcohol is also a well-known depressant and depression is an issue with which many people with HIV struggle.
 Proceed with caution when it comes to alcohol and if you feel that alcohol is affecting your decision making and your quality of life, speak to your doctor about ways that you can regain control of your alcohol use.